Elfi Eschke: Work

 Eschke consolidated her position as a favourite with television audiences in "Büro, Büro", a comedy drama series produced by the Munich-based Bavaria Film company for television.
 It was launched in 1981, and by the time the final edition was screened in 1991, had run to 85 episodes.
 The series concerns "Lurzer KG", a fictional Mittelstand company manufacturing exercise equipment.
 The "dramatic personae" are headed up by the owner of the business, Dr. Herbert Brokstedt: a running joke throughout the series is the way in which Dr. Brokstedt is almost always away, either on a business trip or else engaged on some more nefarious and frequently ill-defined mission.
 Second on the character list is Gabi Neuhammer, a member of the team in the typing pool who is capable of gaucheness, flippancy, apparent lack of appropriate respect, but fiercely loyal.
-Frequently she is the employee who finds the solution to whichever implausible problem the script-writers have concocted for the company.
-She is popular with male colleagues, but generally rejects unseemly advances.
-Nevertheless, a recurring them revolves around the "will they: won't they?" conundrum, or indeed the "did they: didn't they?" question. the role of Gabi Neuhammer was played by Elfi Eschke.
+Frequently she is the employee who finds the solution to whichever implausible problem the scriptwriters have concocted for the company.
+She is popular with male colleagues but generally rejects unseemly advances.
+Nevertheless, a recurring theme revolves around the "will they: won't they?" conundrum, or indeed the "did they: didn't they?" question.
+The role of Gabi Neuhammer was played by Elfi Eschke.
 The series was masterminded and overseen by Reinhard Schwabenitzky.